venkat299/loss-landscape-project/final_report.md

 - Architectural and optimization choices (e.g. depth, batch normalization, optimizer) can significantly change the scale of the largest eigenvalues and overall conditioning.

 Our spectra conform to this qualitative pattern:
-- For both SGD and Adam runs, stem plots show only a handful of noticeably large eigenvalues and many very small ones, even for deeper models—precisely what this literature describes for over-parameterized networks.
+- For both SGD and Adam runs, stem plots show only a handful of noticeably large eigenvalues and many very small ones, even for deeper models - precisely what this literature describes for over-parameterized networks.
 - Comparing Tanh vs. ReLU/GELU, and SGD vs. Adam, we often see that underperforming configurations (e.g. deep Tanh with SGD or Adam) have noticeably larger leading eigenvalues, indicating sharper curvature.
 This matches the claim that certain training choices can drive solutions into narrower valleys that may be harder to optimize and less robust.
 - In contrast, high-performing ReLU/GELU networks trained with Adam tend to have more tempered top eigenvalues, suggesting better-conditioned local landscapes in line with expectations from the Hessian-focused literature (e.g. PyHessian, Ghorbani et al.).